Enmax Smart Meter Radio Frequency Measurements

 - Each RF pulse power density: 5600 – 7100 uW/m2 at a distance of 1 m in front of the meters.

-These measurements are in line with smart meters emissions from California and BC.
+The RF exposures measurements from the Enmax/Honeywell Smart Meter are in line with smart meters emissions from California and BC.
 The pulsed signals are in most cases, much more biologically active than non-pulsed signals.
-There are 13 peer-review and published studies in Dr. Martin Pall’s paper documenting these effects.
-There has been numerous accounts from environmental doctors finding patients getting ill after installation of a smart meter.
+There are 13 peer-review and published studies in Dr. Martin Pall’s paper (Jump to P.14 to see the studies) documenting these negative health effects from pulsed radiation.
+Although industry often states boldly that there are no known health risks to humans through RF emissions it simply is not true.
+There have been numerous accounts of people becoming ill after the installation of a smart meter.